You want to find your people, and Pinterest traffic has a reputation for being the fastest way to find people interested in your topic.

 What is scheduled pinning?

-Scheduled pinning is when you use a 3rd party scheduler to upload pins at your chosen times to keep you active on the platform all day.
+Scheduled pinning is when you use a 3rd party scheduler to upload pins at specific times to keep you active on the platform all day.
 Every.
 Day.

 Scheduling is vital if you want to be consistent and grow.